orionfuzion/newcracks/SonShuSi/IPL.md

 ## The IPL

-This section details the software mechanisms used in the IPL to make cracking the game almost impossible using a native Atari ST debugger.
+This section details the software mechanisms used in the IPL to make game cracking almost impossible using a native Atari ST debugger.

 > It also briefly depicts the hardware mechanisms used by the copy-protection,
 > that is, how tracks and sectors are physically protected and verified by the IPL.